Charles Fenton Collier

 Charles Fenton Collier (1828 – June 29, 1899) was a Virginia lawyer and American politician who served in the Virginia House of Delegates representing first Prince George County then his native Petersburg before the American Civil War, then in the Confederate States House of Representatives and afterward twice became Petersburg's mayor.

+In 1899, Collier shot himself in the head within his home.
+According to a news report by The New York Times, he was suffering from insomnia and melancholia at the time of his death.
+Collier's mentor Edmund Ruffin had previously committed suicide by gunshot.

 Early life, education and family

 Collier was the first child born to the former Mary Ann Davis (a distant cousin of future Confederate President Jefferson Davis) and her Petersburg-based lawyer husband, Robert Ruffin Collier (1804-1870), son of Nathaniel Collier and grandson of Major John Collier III, who fought in the American Revolutionary War.
 This Collier's birth family would also include younger brothers James Edwin Collier (1832-1898), Nathaniel M. Collier (1841-1870) and Stirling Kennon Collier (1849-1939) and two sisters.

 After education appropriate to his class in local schools, and possibly at a Brunswick County boarding school, Collier was sent in 1844 and 1845 to Charlottesville and Lexington to attend the University of Virginia and Washington College (now Washington and Lee University).
 He was then sent to Cambridge, Massachusetts to attend Harvard University, and received a law degree in 1848.

 Charles Collier married Arabella Gee (1830-1890) from Surry County on March 14, 1848, but they had no children before she died on May 7, 1890.
 On June 24, 1891, Collier remarried, to 20-year old Mary Epes Jones, who also did not bear children but survived him.
 Collier was active in the Tabb Street Presbyterian Church, including leading its Sunday school as well as four times represented the East Hanover Presbytery at national assemblies.